MicrosoftDocs/dynamics365smb-docs/business-central/finance-how-setup-report-intrastat.md

 > [!NOTE]
 > Intrastat information doesn't apply to the movement of services between countries/regions.
 Instead, the information applies only to goods such as items and fixed assets.
 If your government requires you to register the movement of services between countries/regions, use the **Service Declaration** feature.
 >
-> This feature is available starting in November 2022, as an app that you can download from [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).
+> This feature is available as an app that you can download from [AppSource](https://go.microsoft.com/fwlink/?linkid=2081646).
 To use this feature, install it on the **Extension Management** page.

 > [!IMPORTANT]
 > This article covers the new Intrastat experience that's available from [!INCLUDE[prod_short](includes/prod_short.md)] version 21.
 Consult your administrator to learn which version your company is using and whether you should enable the new functionality.